jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 #### Object = Collection?

-System Objects,
+System Interfaces,
 2009-04-08

-I want to add this idea to to the System Objects documentation:
+I want to add this idea to to the System Interfaces documentation:

 An object is a collection of other objects.
 So in a way an object is always a collection.
 Yet, it is not represented by a nonagon shape, that represents multiplicity.